Wadebridge

-Wadebridge (/weɪˈbrɪdʒ/; Ponswad) is a town and civil parish in north Cornwall, England, United Kingdom.
+Wadebridge (/weɪˈbrɪdʒ/; Ponswad /kw/) is a town and civil parish in north Cornwall, England, United Kingdom.
 The town straddles the River Camel 5 mi upstream from Padstow.
 At the 2021 census the population of the parish was 6,811 and the population of the built up area as defined by the Office for National Statistics (which excludes the Egloshayle part of the parish) was 5,625.

 Originally known as Wade, it was a dangerous fording point across the river until a bridge was built here in the 15th century, after which the name changed to its present form.
 The bridge was strategically important during the English Civil War, and Oliver Cromwell went there to take it.
 Since then, it has been widened twice and refurbished in 1991.

 Wadebridge was served by a railway station between 1834 and 1967; part of the line now forms the Camel Trail, a recreational route for walkers, cyclists and horse riders.
 The town used to be a road traffic bottleneck on the A39 road until it was bypassed in 1991, and the main shopping street, Molesworth Street, is now pedestrianised.

 The town has a secondary school where several notable sports-people were educated.
 The Royal Cornwall Show is a three-day agricultural show held at the nearby Royal Cornwall Showground every June, and the 5-day Cornwall Folk Festival takes place around the August Bank Holiday.